Name: Chris Sewell and Kenny Osehan, proprietors of the Presidio Motel and on-site shop, the Supply Room

 I met Chris and Kenny while in Santa Barbara photographing their friend's home, Jesse & Leia's Inspired Americana Bungalow.
 I have a theory — people with beautiful homes have friends with stylish pads (which proved to be the case with Jesse and Leia).
 When I stepped foot into Chris and Kenny's living room, I felt the presence of Palm Springs inspiration.
 The Mid-Century Modern furniture and the vintage organ adds a real playful element to their home.

-Kenny's love for ethnic prints is featured in almost every room.
+Kenny's love for prints is featured in almost every room.
 Vibrant textiles are used for wall art, throw blankets, and a padding for the dining room nook.
 Even though the home may seem minimal to some, the accessories and accent pieces intrigue guests to study the smaller details.
 Each furnishing was carefully chosen for its beauty and overall fit within the existing style.
 I wish I could have stayed longer visiting Chris and Kenny and really absorb their textured home.

 Apartment Therapy Survey: